ABOUT ME / history of nmp

-I studied Ecology at The University of York and have an MPhil in Biomedical Science from the University of Bradford - for a project investigating the use of polymer nanoparticles for gene and drug delivery.
+I studied Ecology at The University of York and have a Biomedical Science Masters from the University of Bradford.

 The birth of NMP